 Manitoba Hydro Place building South entrance

-(The street address is 360 Portage Avenue but we will be at the Graham Avenue entrance, near the Farmer’s Market.)
+(360 Portage Avenue, Graham Avenue entrance, near the Farmer’s Market.)